Why Your Garbage Disposal Jams After Every Holiday Meal: A Connecticut Kitchen Survival Guide

 - Pasta and rice: These expandable starches continue swelling in your drain, creating blockages hours later

-- Clam and oyster shells: A Connecticut coastal favorite, but shells are simply too hard for residential disposals
+- Clam and oyster shells: A Connecticut coastal favorite—but shells are simply too hard for residential disposals

-- Apple peels: All those holiday pies mean pounds of peels that create the same problems as potato skins
+- Apple peels: All those holiday pies mean pounds of peels that create the same clogging problems as potato skins

-Cold Weather Makes Garbage Disposal Jams Worse
+Why Cold Connecticut Weather Makes Garbage Disposal Jams Worse

-Connecticut's winter conditions create additional challenges that homeowners in warmer climates simply don't face.
+Connecticut's winter conditions create challenges that homeowners in warmer climates simply don't face.
 Our tap water runs between 40–45°F during the colder months, which significantly affects how fats behave in your plumbing.

 Turkey drippings, butter from mashed potatoes, and gravy may go down the drain as liquids, but they solidify quickly when they hit cold pipes.
-This creates a greasy coating that narrows your drain diameter over time—and holiday cooking accelerates this buildup dramatically.
+This creates a greasy coating that narrows your drain diameter over time—and holiday cooking accelerates that buildup dramatically.

 The Reset Button vs. a Real Problem: When DIY Fixes Fail